MaxDatex/CVTailor/examples/cv_revised.md

 ### Highlights

-* Proficient in Python and various machine learning frameworks.
+* Proficient in Python and machine learning frameworks (TensorFlow, Keras, PyTorch, Scikit-learn).

 * Experienced in predictive modeling, statistical analysis, and A/B testing.

-* Strong analytical and problem-solving skills.
+* Skilled in deploying and optimizing machine learning models for production environments.

-* Experience with model deployment and optimization.
+* Strong background in math, CS, and AI fundamentals.